ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 and Korean fonts and glyphs.
 MATE Desktop 1.20 supports emoji input, so we've added a colour emoji font too.

-**New since 18.04 beta 1 the xcursor themes have been replaced** with new cursors from MATE upstream, that also offer HiDPI support.
+**New since 18.04 beta 1**: The xcursor themes have been replaced with new cursors from MATE upstream, that also offer HiDPI support.

 ### Major Applications